 “Know thyself” – it was inscribed at the Delphi temple.
 This virtue was as valued in ancient times as it is today.
 Let’s help our kids acquire this wisdom and prepare them to be able to lead fulfilling lives.

 Need additional support in helping your teen develop self-awareness?
 Don’t hesitate.
 We can help.
-Schedule an appointment with our coach.

 References and useful links:

 - Self-Awareness: The Foundation of Emotional Intelligence by Daniel Goleman